symfony/symfony-docs/book/doctrine.rst

 In the previous sections, you began constructing and using more complex queries from inside a controller.
-In order to isolate, test and reuse these queries, it's a good practise to create a custom repository class for your entity and add methods with your query logic there.
+In order to isolate, test and reuse these queries, it's a good practice to create a custom repository class for your entity and add methods with your query logic there.

 To do this, add the name of the repository class to your mapping definition: